DevCycleHQ/devcycle-docs/docs/home/feature-management/getting-started/feature-types.md

 **Defaults set in DevCycle**

 When a Feature is created with this type, the following will be pre-set in the Feature:

-* A Boolean Variable will be created with same key as feature.
-This can be considered your base "toggle" or "flag".
+A variable with the chosen type will be created with the Initial Variable Key defined in the Create Feature Modal.
+This can be considered your "toggle" or "flag".

-* There will be two Variations: Variation ON and Variation OFF.
+There will be two Variations: Configuration 1 and Configuration 2.

+- If you select Initial Variable Type as **Boolean**, the variable values for Configuration 1 & Configuration 2 will be set to `true` / `false` in each Variation accordingly.
+- If you select Initial Variable Type as **JSON**,  the variable values for Configuration 1 & Configuration 2 will be set to `{ “key”:”value”}` and `{ “key”:”value”}` in each Variation accordingly.
+- If you select Initial Variable Type as **String**, the the variable values for Configuration 1 & Configuration 2 will be set to `string1` and `string2` in each Variation accordingly.
-* The Boolean variable will have On / Off set to true/false in each Variation accordingly.
+- If you select Initial Variable Type as **Number**, the variable values for Configuration 1 & Configuration 2 will be set to `0` and `1` in each Variation accordingly.

+For all initial variable types, these are the following Targeting Rule pre-sets:

-* Development Environments will automatically target the current user (if email is set).
+- Development Environments will automatically target the current user (if email is set).
-* Rule will be set to Variation ON
+- Rule will be set to Variation Configuration 2.
-* Development Environments will be enabled immediately.
+- Development Environments will be enabled immediately.
-* Production and Staging Environments will not be enabled
+- Production and Staging Environments will not be enabled
-* Production will have a pre-se stepped rollout of Variation ON set up with empty schedules with 10%, 50%, and 100% steps.

 ### Experiment